 2.)
 One 30-60 minute walk per day.
 These types of walks are where I gravitate towards so I can bring my dogs on one longer walk to get their exercise in as well.

-These types of walks are great to get everything done in one shot that is needed.
-I like to stick with nasal only breathing during my walks.
-This allows me to train my breathing patterns, focus on deep exhalations, and I can manipulate my breath rhythm to increase or decrease my heart rate.
+A quick “next level” tip: Try to stick with nasal only breathing during your walks.
+This allows you to train your breathing patterns, focus on deep exhalations, and manipulate your breath rhythm to increase or decrease your heart rate.
+It feels quite strange at first and harder than expected, but adds another component to these walks.

 Now if you are looking for more variation for your walking you can play around with:

--Resistance (vests, backpacks, weights)
+- Resistance (vests, backpacks, weights)

--Terrain (hikes, uphill, sand)
+- Terrain (hikes, uphill, sand)

--Tempo (faster, slower, intervals)
+- Tempo (faster, slower, intervals)

 You don’t have to overthink your everyday walks, just know that there are endless variations that can be implemented over time.